 Do I need to buy software or equipment for my computer?

 No. Participants can access the "Zoom" platform from their desktop, tablet or smartphone for no additional charge.
 Participants will receive a link (via email) to access the platform on the day and time of their assigned round.
-Special video-conferencing services are not required and the platform does not generally requre special IT accomodation to function.
+Special video-conferencing services are not required and the platform does not generally require special IT accomodation to function.
 Participants should ensure that they have speakers, microphone and camera attached to their computer.

 How do I know the technology will work on the day of my scheduled argument?